Annapurna Circuit Trek 17 Days

 Price Includes

-• Standard twin sharing Hotel accommodation in Kathmandu with breakfast as per the itinerary.
+• Standard twin-sharing hotel accommodation in Kathmandu with breakfast (as per itinerary).

-• Best available twin sharing guesthouse accommodation during the trek
+• Best available twin-sharing guesthouse/teahouse accommodation during the trek.

-• Surface transfer from Kathmandu – to Beshisahar by private vehicles and from Beshisahar to Synge/Jagat by local jeep
+• Surface transfer from Kathmandu to Besisahar by private vehicle and from Besisahar to Syange/Jagat by local jeep.

-• Staff costs including their, Food, salary, accommodation, transportation and medicine.
+• Staff expenses include food, salary, accommodation, transport, and medicine.

 Price Excludes